Vortitron/energy-sensor-generator/README.md

 ### Changelog

+#### Version 0.0.11
+- Added options flow: you can now manually select which power sensors should have kWh/energy entities generated via the integration's settings in Home Assistant.

 #### Version 0.0.10
 - Fixed issue with sensor entity creation where the async_add_entities callback wasn't properly stored and accessed
 - Improved reliability of automatic sensor generation